-- If you selected No Service Discovery above, then in the Host(s) field, type the IP address or host name of the Hive server. - Or, if you selected ZooKeeper above, then in the Host(s) field, type a commaseparated list of ZooKeeper servers.
-Use the following format, where [ZK Host] is the IP address or host name of the ZooKeeper server and [ZK Port] is the number of the TCP port that the ZooKeeper server uses to listen for client connections:
+- 9. Specify whether the driver uses the ZooKeeper service when connecting to Hive, and provide the necessary connection information: - To connect to Hive without using the Apache ZooKeeper service, do the following: - a.
+From the Service Discovery Mode drop-down list, select No Service Discovery. - b.
+In the Host(s) field, type the IP address or host name of the Hive server. - c.
+In the Port field, type the number of the TCP port that the Hive server uses to listen for client connections. - Or, to discover Hive Server 2 services via the ZooKeeper service, do the following: - a.
+From the Service Discovery Mode drop-down list, select ZooKeeper. - b.
+In the Host(s) field, type a comma-separated list of ZooKeeper servers.
+Use the following format, where [ZK\Host] is the IP address or host name of the ZooKeeper server and [ZK\Port] is the number of the TCP port that the ZooKeeper server uses to listen for client connections: